Qase/BuildingTemplates-iOS/README.md

 Open Keychain Access and Delete all Developer Certificates that are not included in Provisioning profile

 ### ERROR: Profile doesn't include device ...
 Run command `fastlane register` and follow instruction to register your device to Developer Portal.
-(Or manually on )
+(Or manually on Apple Connect)

 ### Fastlane command not found
 Install fastlane: https://docs.fastlane.tools/getting-started/ios/setup/